Harin329/harinwu.com/life/README.md

 Seeing a lack of vision boards and life goal planners, this project attempts to create an extremely basic functional version.
 Future plans may include development for more users, as well as a design overhaul.
 However, the efficacy and simplicity of the board is currently being tested.

-My board can be accessed here: https://hungrii.com/harin/goals/
+My old board can be accessed here: https://hungrii.com/harin/goals/ This current new board can be accessed here: https://harinwu.com/goals/